nathaniel-wikamulia/soa-cafe-front-end/README.md

 The following is the process that needs to be done to run the code in this repository:
 1. Download the code.
-2. Enter the "soa-cafe-front-end" directory.
+2. Enter the "soa-cafe-front-end-main" directory.
 3. Open a terminal.
 4. Type "npm i" in the terminal, then press the "Enter" key.
 5. Wait until the package installation is complete.